d3vsino/myjourney/README.md

 # My Journey 🚀👨🏻‍💻
 A documentation of my ethical hacking and cybersecurity journey.
-I update this repo with what I learn and do.
+I update this documentation with what I learn and do.

 ## 🗓️ Week 1 (March 10, 2025)
 - Set up my own hacking lab, including **Kali Linux** and **Metasploitable 2**.